kakts/node/doc/api/n-api.md

 ```

 Given the above code, the add-on can be used from JavaScript as follows:

 ```js
 const myaddon = require('./addon');
 myaddon.sayHello();
 ```

-The string passed to require is not necessarily the name passed into
-`NAPI_MODULE` in the earlier snippet but the name of the target in `binding.gyp`
+The string passed to `require()` is the name of the target in `binding.gyp`
 responsible for creating the `.node` file.

+Any non-`NULL` data which is passed to this API via the `data` parameter can
+be associated with the resulting JavaScript function (which is returned in the
+`result` parameter) and freed whenever the function is garbage-collected by
+passing both the JavaScript function and the data to [`napi_add_finalizer`][].

+JavaScript `Function`s are described in [Section 19.2][] of the ECMAScript
+Language Specification.

 ### napi_get_cb_info
 <!-- YAML
 added: v8.0.0
+napiVersion: 1
 -->

 ```C
 napi_status napi_get_cb_info(napi_env env,
                              napi_callback_info cbinfo,